timothymiller/full-stack-2019/README.md

 # MERN + Ant Design + GraphQL + Next.js Production Template

 Deploying web apps to production is hard.
+When create-react-app won't cut it, there is this template.
 This is the template I use for all MERN stack based Web Apps.

 ## :hammer: How to setup